Writing

 Book Chapters

-“Unsettling the Electronic Frontier: Approaching Critical Infrastructure Studies through Settler Colonial Studies” in Critical Infrastructure Studies & Digital Humanities, edited by Alan Liu, Urszula Pawlicka-Deger, and James Smithies.
+"Networking the Nation: Settler Colonialism as Analytic in Critical Infrastructure Studies" in Critical Infrastructure Studies & Digital Humanities, edited by Alan Liu, Urszula Pawlicka-Deger, and James Smithies.
 University of Minnesota Press.

 From abstract: This chapter considers how a methodology attentive to settler colonialism allows us to identify the ideological and material/territorial projects of settler colonialism in relation to the development and maintenance of internet and communications infrastructures in the US and reviews major interventions and contributions to the field of settler colonial studies.
 I prioritize the work of Black, Native, Indigenous, Aboriginal, and First Nations feminist scholars… I am continually struck by the elision of the settler state, settler colonial private property regimes, and reticence to meaningfully acknowledge settler culpability in our work.
 Too often humanities scholars and DH scholars alike couch their discourse in the rhetoric of democratic ideals, the public good, or the commons, without attention to the settler colonial ideologies these concepts are predicated upon.
 As a result, discourses couched in such logics are inherently limited by their reliance on settler state juridical interventions and fail to recognize their own investment in neoliberal progressive politics.
 The use of settler colonial studies as a robust framework asks us to re-orient our arguments and to re-evaluate how we might imagine anti-colonial and liberatory technologies.